-During the last few years, Mr. Bachrach has divested his activities to include two new avenues, new media and lifestyle.
-On the media side, he co-led various investment rounds in Zixi, a leading enabler of flawless broadcast quality HDTV over the Internet.
-Velocomp, a developer of innovative and advanced cycling power meters, is Mr. Bachrach’s latest investment.
+During the last few years Mr. Bachrach has divested his activities to include two new avenues, new media and lifestyle.
+On the media side, he co-led various investment rounds in Zixi, the leading enabler of flawless broadcast quality HDTV over the Internet.
+Velocomp, a developer of innovative and advanced e-bike power regulator, is Mr. Bachrach’s latest investment.
 He serves on the Boards of Directors of these two companies.

 Mr. Bachrach was recently elected a Trustee at BIDMC.
 He and his wife, Liliana, are involved with and support the Boston Symphony Orchestra, the Whitehead Institute, Harvard Kennedy School’s Belfer Center for Science and International Affairs, MIT Deshpande Center for Technological Innovation, and Community Servings, among others.